Firestark/project/docs/how to/basic authentication.md

 ## Routes

-The final thing that is left to do is implement the login and registration routes.
+The next thing to do is implement the login and registration routes.
+These routes tie everything together.
+By talking to the user manager and the guard these routes register a new user or log an existing user in.